 Now go to the MAP sensor.
 Follow the brown with white wire into the harness from there.
 You will find a splice with 2 more brown with white wires with duct tape over them.
 At the splice you will find the 3 wires connected to a single brown with white wire going toward the C101, or just along the firewall towards the engine if you have an 89 or 90.
+On an 89 or 90 you will find 4 wires going to 1 wire.
 Along with the MAP sensor that you traced, they are the ECU sensor ground port and the diagnostic connector on the passenger inner fender.

 Cut the splices out of each set of wires eliminating not only the crappy factory splices, but also the single wire between them.
 Bring both sets of 3 wires together.
 Solder the 2 sets of wires together and insulate them properly with tape or shrink tubing.

 Zip-tie up your new sensor loom to allow for engine movement.
 I prefer to cover it with some new split-loom or wrap it neatly with electrical tape when done.

 CPS testing and adjustment

 Renix CPSs have to put out a strong enough signal to the ECU so that it will provide spark.